top of page

 Getting around in Lyon

 First getting to Lyon is simple.
 You can, of course, fly in.
 The airport isn't far out of town.
 However, in all my visits, I have yet to fly in.
-I always take the train, and have done so coming form Frankfurt, Milan, Marseilles and Paris.
+I always take the train, and have done so coming from Frankfurt, Milan, Marseilles and Paris.
 So, you see it is easy to get to.
-Even if I want to fly, I will land in Paris or Frankfurt, then take the train.
-It is usually faster and cheaper.
+Even if I am flying in from abroad, I will land in Paris or Frankfurt, then take the train.
+It is usually faster than waiting for a layover, and often cheaper.
+But, if you do fly in, once you arrive, just take the Rhonexpress train into town.
+It takes just 30 minutes to Lyon Part Dieu station.

 For the underground metro and the funiculars, it the same idea.
 Just wave your card at the underground entrance, and wave it again at the exit.
-The metro system is so extensive, that I never take taxis or Uber in Lyon.
+The metro system is so extensive and easy to use, that I never taken taxis or Uber in Lyon.

 Favorite places to visit in Lyon